BiggestChris/Inversity-Learner-Guidebot/README.md

 /templates - this folder contains the page templates for flask

 /static - this contains static styling data, primarily Inversity favicon and logo and the site CSS (site uses Bootstrap by default)

+NOTES: The app seems to work fine when run locally, but deployment to Render seems to create issues with the API call to GitHub.
+Due to time constraints I've not been able to resolve this (deployment here: https://inversity-learner-guidebot.onrender.com/).